Robert Neighbors

 Robert Simpson Neighbors (November 3, 1815 – September 14, 1859) was an Indian agent and Texas state legislator.
-Known as a fair and determined protector of Indian interests as guaranteed by treaty, he was murdered for his beliefs by a Texan who disagreed with giving any rights to the Comanches.
+Known as a fair and determined protector of Indian interests as guaranteed by treaty, he was murdered by a white man named Cornet, whose brother-in-law had been defamed by Neighbors, accusing the brother-in-law (one Patrick Murphy of Belknap, sheriff, saloon owner and businessman) a common horse thief, responsible for stealing horses from the reservation Indians.
+When Neighbors refused to recant the accusation in front of the two men, Cornet shot Neighbors with a shotgun.
+Cornet was murdered, and Murphy was acquitted as he did not pull the trigger.
+Cornet went on the run and was killed during his arrest.

 Early life

 Robert Simpson Neighbors was born in Charlotte County, Virginia, on November 3, 1815.
 He was the sole son of William and Elizabeth (Elam) Neighbours.
 In later life he chose to drop the u from his last name.
 He was orphaned at a mere four months old, when both parents died of pneumonia.
 He was later educated by private tutors, who were retained by his guardian, Samuel Hamner, a Virginia planter.

 Immigration to Texas and army service

 Neighbors left Virginia at the age of nineteen, and while he stayed briefly in New Orleans, his intention was always to immigrate to Texas, which he did in the early spring of 1836.
 He joined the Army of the Republic of Texas on 30 January 1839 as a first lieutenant, commanding Fort Travis on Galveston Island before becoming quartermaster on 5 September, and promoted to captain on 15 July 1840 and served until the end of 1841.